-Some of the best games of the current generation which deserve to be revisited on next-gen platforms.
+Some of the best games of the current generation which deserve to be remastered on next-gen platforms.

 The opportunity to bring classic games to another generation offers game developers and publishers the chance to effectively sell the same game twice while it offers gamers the chance to replay some of their favourite titles or try out a vintage franchise for the first time.